 Directly to the southern, outer side of the residential tower was a narrow wing measuring 7.7 x 2.5 meters, through which a paved entrance from the side of the courtyard led to the tower.
 This extension was also erected in a log construction technique.
 In addition, in the south-eastern part of the courtyard there was a smaller log building on a rectangular plan with sides of 6.3 x 7.5 meters.
 The inside of its ground floor was a clay floor, and in the north-eastern corner there was a stove.
 As there was a lot of pottery in the room, the south-eastern building most likely served as a kitchen.
 In the south-western part of the medieval stronghold there was a small courtyard with an area of 48 m2, paved with blocks of sandstone and limestone.
 The road leading to the stronghold was also paved with dry-laid stones, up to 3 meters wide.

-All objects visible in the village are the result of reconstruction preceded by archaeological researches.
-During the summer season, cultural events are organized in the village, such as fencing duels, Celtic religious rituals and craft shows.
+Currently, the stronghold area there is an archaeological park with a pagan temple, a watchtower, ceramic stoves and cottages from various periods.
+All objects visible in the village are the result of reconstructions preceded by archaeological research.
+During the summer season, cultural events are organized in the village, such as fencing duels, Celtic religious ceremonies and craft shows.
+A museum exhibition has been arranged in one of the buildings.
 The open-air museum is open from June to August: 8:30 – 18:30, in May, September and October: 9:00 – 17:00.